mkuthan/raspberry-ansible/README.md

 * smartmontools - monitor hard drives

 ### Other playbooks

-* samba - network attached storage
+* adguard - privacy all the time
 * backup - to backup or not to backup, that’s no question
-* adguard - privacy all the time
+* kodi - the best smart tv ever
 * raspotify, shairport - make my retired HiFi great again
-* kodi - the best smart tv ever
+* samba - my family disk for files and automated backups
 * transmission - the lightest BT daemon

 ## Manual setup